Alamao4523/CERBERUS-AGI/README.md

 It focuses on human-like interaction, native system-level reliability, and script based/AI-driven execution🦅

-Most iOS automation tools fail under long runtimes or require to be connected permanently to a computer or crash when Jailbreak goes into Safe Mode.
+ℹ️ Most iOS automation tools fail under long runtimes or require to be connected permanently to a computer or crash when Jailbreak goes into Safe Mode.
 CERBERUS is a standalone IOS Software IPA that solves this with TrollStore execution, a dedicated admin daemon, and a self-clean+healing architecture.

 # ✨ About the Project - About Me: